modryn-studio/schema/project-spec.md

 ## 1. Project Title

-**Schema**
+**SpecifyThat**

 ------------------------------------------------------------------------

 ## 2. One-Paragraph Summary

-Schema is a conversational spec generator for developers who struggle to turn ideas into executable build instructions.
+SpecifyThat is a conversational spec generator for developers who struggle to turn ideas into executable build instructions.
 It conducts a targeted interview, asking specific questions about the project.
-When users don't know an answer, Schema provides "top 0.1% thinking" to fill gaps.
+When users don't know an answer, SpecifyThat provides "top 0.1% thinking" to fill gaps.
 At the end, it outputs a clear, ChatGPT-style spec that can be implemented immediately.
 Success means a developer goes from vague idea to building in under 30 minutes.

 ------------------------------------------------------------------------